Lokesh-554/Smart_Farming_Advisor_Agent/README.md

+# 📘 IBM SkillsBuild Internship – AI and Cloud Technologies

+This project was developed as part of the **IBM SkillsBuild Internship** focused on **Artificial Intelligence (AI)** and **Cloud Technologies**.

+### 🧠 Focus Areas
+- AI Agent Development
+- IBM Cloud Deployment
+- Retrieval-Augmented Generation (RAG)
+- IBM Watsonx & Granite Models

+### 🎯 Goals
+- Build a smart AI agent for agricultural use cases
+- Use cloud services for deployment and API integration
+- Enable multilingual and real-time information delivery

+### 🎓 IBM Certifications Earned
+- ✅ Getting Started with AI
+- ✅ Journey to Cloud
+- ✅ RAG Lab

+---

 # 🌾 AI Agent for Smart Farming Advice

-A capstone project developed as part of the IBM Skills Build AI & Cloud Internship, this AI-powered agent provides localized, real-time agricultural advice to small-scale farmers using IBM Granite with RAG (Retrieval-Augmented Generation).
+A capstone project under the IBM internship, this AI-powered agent delivers **localized, real-time agricultural advice** to small-scale farmers using **IBM Granite LLMs** and **RAG (Retrieval-Augmented Generation)**.

 ---

 ## 📌 Problem Statement

-Small-scale farmers often lack access to real-time, trustworthy, and localized agricultural information.
-This project solves this challenge with an AI agent that can answer farmer queries like:
+Small farmers often lack timely and localized agricultural information.

+This project solves that by enabling farmers to ask queries like:

-- "What crop should I plant this season?"
+- *"What crop should I plant this season?"*
-- "What is today’s mandi rate for tomatoes?"
+- *"What is today’s mandi rate for tomatoes?"*

-The AI retrieves data from reliable sources such as government portals, weather APIs, and agricultural databases to deliver accurate insights in multiple languages.
+The AI retrieves answers from reliable data sources such as government portals, weather APIs, and agricultural databases.

 ---

 ## ✅ Proposed Solution

-- Build an AI assistant using IBM Granite models with RAG.
+- Develop an AI assistant using **IBM Granite-3-3-8-b-instruct** model.
-- Interact with farmers in regional languages.
+- Interact in regional languages (Hindi, Telugu, Tamil, Kannada).
-- Retrieve real-time data on:
+- Provide real-time information on:
   - Crop recommendations
+  - Market prices (mandi)
   - Weather forecasts
-  - Pest control
+  - Pest management
   - Soil health
-  - Market (mandi) prices

 ---

-## 🛠️ Technologies & Tools
+## 🛠️ Technologies & Tools Used

-- **IBM Cloud Lite and its Services**
+- **IBM Cloud Lite**
 - **IBM Watsonx.ai**
-- **Granite-3-8 Model** (for LLM)
+- **Granite-3-3-8-b-instruct (LLM)**
 - **RAG (Retrieval-Augmented Generation)**
 - **OpenWeatherMap API**
 - **Agmarknet**